aspen-reeves/awesome-switchcraft/README.md

 # Awesome SwitchCraft
 > Awesome programs and libraries for the [SwitchCraft](https://sc3.io/) Minecraft server

 > This list is licensed under the FAFO-1-Clause, [a permissive public license](https://github.com/aspen-reeves/FAFO-PL)

+**SwitchCraft** is a Minecraft server with the mods [CC: Tweaked](https://github.com/cc-tweaked/CC-Tweaked), [Plethora](https://github.com/SwitchCraftCC/Plethora-Fabric), [Krist](https://github.com/tmpim/Krist), among [others](https://github.com/SwitchCraftCC)

+If you would like to contribute, create an issue with the program and a link to its source code.

 ## Contents
 - [Programs](#programs)
 	- [Shops](#shops)
 	- [Storage Systems](#storage-systems)
 	- [External Software](#external-software)
 - [Libraries](#libraries)
   - [Utility](#utility)